-Indeed, our empirical analysis documents that shocks to the credit spread (i.e., the difference between banks' bond yields and the yield of a German bund zero coupon bond) - which act as a proxy of credit risk - and shocks to credit standards (i.e., a measure based on the ECB's bank lending survey) lead to a reduction of real GDP growth in the euro area, whereas shocks to the quantity of credit (i.e., the growth rate of real loans to non-financial corporations) are slightly less important in explaining growth fluctuations.
-These direct effects of shocks are more pronounced in the crisis state than in normal times.
-The ECB responds to shocks in credit standards with loose monetary policy, but does not accommodate shocks to the spread.
+Our empirical analysis documents that a widening of the credit spread and a tightening of credit standards lead to a reduction of real GDP growth in the euro area, whereas shocks to the quantity of credit are less important in explaining growth fluctuations.
+These direct effects of shocks are slightly more pronounced in the crisis state than in normal times.
+The ECB responds to adverse shocks in credit standards with loose monetary policy, but does not accommodate such shocks to the spread.
 This might also explain why the detrimental results for the credit spread are more enduring than the ones for credit standards.

-In addition, the credit spread and - to some extent - credit standards contribute to the financial accelerator since both variables are key determinants of the underlying state of the economy in the logit mixture VAR model.
-The "crisis state" is particularly prevalent around the GFC and, to some extent, during the euro area sovereign debt crisis.
-During crisis times, the transmission of standard monetary policy shocks is more pronounced than during normal times, providing further evidence for the financial accelerator in the euro area.
+In addition, the credit spread and - to some extent - credit standards are key determinants of the underlying state of the economy in the logit submodel with the crisis state becoming more prevalent in times of adverse credit conditions.
+During crisis times, the transmission of monetary policy shocks is (slightly) stronger than during normal times, providing evidence for the financial accelerator in the euro area.

-To ensure that our empirical findings indeed reflect credit conditions, we conduct robustness tests using indicators for stock market volatility and economic policy uncertainty (EPU, Baker et al. 2016) as covariates in the mixture VAR model.
-We also detect a significant detrimental effect of volatility shocks and policy uncertainty shocks on real GDP growth.
+To ensure that our empirical findings indeed reflect credit conditions, we conduct robustness tests using indicators for stock market volatility and economic policy uncertainty (EPU) (Baker et al. 2016) as covariates in the mixture VAR model.
+We also detect a significant detrimental effect of adverse volatility shocks on real GDP growth.
 However, this effect is quantitatively much smaller than that of the credit spread and credit standards.
 In addition, the influence of stock market volatility on the state weights is much smaller than that of the two credit variables and the EPU almost plays no role in that regard.
-Our results are qualitatively robust to using different indicators for the monetary policy stance at the zero lower bound (Wu and Xia 2016; Krippner 2015).
+Our results are also qualitatively robust to using different indicators for the monetary policy stance at the zero lower bound (Wu and Xia 2016; Krippner 2015) and the logit mixture VAR is superior when compared to a linear VAR model and other multi-state VAR models.
 Finally, the detrimental effect of credit conditions is also reflected in the labor market.

 Our paper contributes to the literature that studies the interaction between bankcredit conditions and the rest of the economy.
-From a theoretical perspective, there is a long tradition in the literature, beginning with Brunner and Meltzer (1963), that banks may play a special role in the propagation of economic fluctuations.
+From a theoretical perspective, there is a long tradition in the literature - beginning with Brunner and Meltzer (1963) that banks may play a special role in the propagation of economic fluctuations.
 Several contributions, including Bernanke and Gertler (1989), Holmström and Tirole (1997), Kiyotaki and Moore (1997), and Diamond and Rajan (2005), suggest that credit supply and demand are important in explaining the evolution of the business cycle.
 As an illustration, Gerali et al. (2010) estimate a dynamic stochastic general equilibrium (DSGE) model and find that the largest contribution to the contraction of euro area economic activity in 2008 came from shocks that either pushed up the cost of loans or reduced the amount of credit available to the private sector.
 The role of banks' loan supply in explaining business cycle fluctuations is further documented by Curdia and Woodford (2010) and Gertler and Karadi (2011).
 In their models, shocks caused by banks, such as increases in loan losses, an unexpected destruction of bank capital, or changes in the willingness to lend, trigger economic disturbances due to credit frictions.
 More recently, Ravn (2016) uses a DSGE model in which countercyclical lending standards emerge as an equilibrium outcome and act as an amplifier of shocks to the economy.